The Private Wealth & Private Client Review: Liechtenstein

-The Liechtenstein foundation is a legally and economically independent special-purpose fund, which is formed as a legal entity through a unilateral declaration of will by the founder.35 Assets transferred to a foundation become independent from the personal assets of its founder.
+The Liechtenstein foundation is a legally and economically independent special purpose fund, which is formed as a legal entity through a unilateral declaration of will by the founder.36 Assets transferred to a foundation become independent from the personal assets of its founder.
 The latest reform of the Liechtenstein Foundation Law has led to remarkable amendments.
-This chapter focuses on foundation governance as an area quite notably affected by the aforementioned reform.36
+This section focuses on foundation governance as an area quite notably affected by the aforementioned reform.37

-For foundation governance purposes, it is necessary to distinguish between common-benefit and private-benefit foundations.
-For instance, a common-benefit foundation requires a registration in the Commercial Register to acquire legal capacity.
-By contrast, private-benefit foundations acquire legal capacity by the declaration of establishment.
-While a common-benefit foundation serves entirely or predominantly common-benefit purposes, a private-benefit foundation serves entirely or predominantly private or personal purposes.
-If this is unclear, the foundation is treated as a common-benefit foundation.
+For foundation governance purposes, it is necessary to distinguish between common benefit and private benefit foundations.
+For instance, a common benefit foundation requires registration in the Commercial Register to obtain its legal capacity.
+By contrast, private benefit foundations obtain their legal capacity by a declaration of establishment.
+While a common benefit foundation serves entirely or predominantly common benefit purposes, a private benefit foundation serves entirely or predominantly private or personal purposes.
+If this is unclear, the foundation is treated as a common benefit foundation.

 External foundation governance

-Common-benefit foundations are subject to supervision by the foundation supervisory authority (i.e., the Office of Justice).37 This authority must ex officio ensure that the foundation assets are managed in accordance with the purpose of the foundation.
-The law grants certain information rights to the authority; for example, inspection of the foundation's books and right to information in relation to the foundation.
-Furthermore, the authority may apply to court in order to control or remove foundation bodies, to carry out special audits or to cancel resolutions of the foundation council.
-Such measures are available for all foundation participants,38 including the founder, the beneficiaries, the foundation bodies and the members of these bodies.
+Common benefit foundations are subject to supervision by the foundation supervisory authority (i.e., the Office of Justice).38 This authority must ex officio ensure that the foundation assets are managed in accordance with the purpose of the foundation.
+The law grants certain information rights to the authority; for example, inspection of the foundation's books and the right to information in relation to the foundation.
+Furthermore, the authority may apply to court to control or remove foundation bodies, carry out special audits or cancel resolutions of the foundation council.
+Such measures are available for all foundation participants,39 including the founder, the beneficiaries, the foundation bodies and the members of these bodies.

 Internal foundation governance

-External foundation governance of private-benefit foundations is constrained because they are not subject to supervision by the foundation supervisory authority.
+External foundation governance of private benefit foundations is constrained because they are not subject to supervision by the foundation supervisory authority.
 For this reason, mechanisms of internal foundation governance, particularly the rights granted to the beneficiaries, are of paramount importance.
 Beneficiaries of the foundation are entitled to inspect the foundation documents as far as their rights are concerned.
-Beneficiaries are also entitled to information, to reporting and accounts.
+Beneficiaries are also entitled to information, reporting and accounts.
 Again, such rights are only available if the beneficiary's rights are affected.
-The law restricts the rights of the beneficiaries; for instance, in the event of abuse of such rights.40 Moreover, the rights may not be exercised in a manner conflicting with the interests of the foundation or other beneficiaries.
+The law restricts the rights of the beneficiaries, for instance, in the event of abuse of such rights.41 Moreover, the rights may not be exercised in a manner conflicting with the interests of the foundation or other beneficiaries.
 In this respect, carefully balancing different interests is necessary.
-The above-mentioned rights are also restricted insofar as they can be denied for important reasons to protect the beneficiary.41
+The above-mentioned rights are also restricted insofar as they can be denied for important reasons to protect the beneficiary.42

 Adjustments of the internal foundation governance can also result from the founder's right to provide for other supervisory bodies.
-This will have the consequence that beneficiaries may only demand disclosure of information about the purpose and organisation of the foundation and with regard to their own rights in relation to the foundation, and may verify the accuracy of this information by inspecting the foundation deed, the supplementary foundation deed and the regulations.43 This leads to restrictions for the beneficiary to gain information about the foundation.
-In practice, for example, the beneficiary will not be able to get the names of other beneficiaries, for example.
-The beneficiary will therefore also not know what distributions other beneficiaries received.44
+This will have the consequence that beneficiaries may only demand disclosure of information about the purpose and organisation of the foundation and with regard to their own rights in relation to the foundation, and may verify the accuracy of this information by inspecting the foundation deed, the supplementary foundation deed and the regulations.44 This leads to restrictions for the beneficiary to gain information about the foundation.
+In practice, for example, the beneficiary will not be able to get, inter alia, the names of other beneficiaries.
+The beneficiary will therefore also not know what distributions other beneficiaries have received.45

-In summary, it can be stated that the Liechtenstein legislator has implemented various checks and balances.
-Because of a lack of mandatory supervision of private-benefit foundations by the foundation supervisory authority, information rights particularly granted to the beneficiaries are necessary to guarantee a control mechanism.
+In a nutshell, the Liechtenstein legislator has implemented various checks and balances.
+Because of a lack of mandatory supervision of private benefit foundations by the foundation supervisory authority, information rights particularly granted to beneficiaries are necessary to guarantee a control mechanism.
 On the other hand, the interests of the founder are also safeguarded by allowing several ways to exclude or limit the information rights of beneficiaries in certain cases.

 ii Asset protection and protection of creditors